Department of COMMERCE NCR

 MFA336N FIXED INCOME SECURITIES AND TREASURY MANAGEMENT Core Courses 4 4 50

-MFA361AN MARKETING ANALYTICS Generic Elective Courses 2 2 50
+MFA361AN MARKETING ANALYTICS(NEW) Generic Elective Courses 2 2 50

 MFA361BN HR ANALYTICS Generic Elective Courses 2 2 50